AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: System Architecture and Implementation

 \subsection{The Live Engine and Executor}

 The live engine is implemented as a thin wrapper around the same core STRICT4H strategy and cost logic used offline.
-On each update cycle it recomputes the target exposure from a bounded sliding window of recent 4-hour data and applies the same strict T+1 semantics described in Section~\ref{sec:strict4h_execution} (signals are produced at bar close and only take effect from the next bar).
-The executor maps the target exposure to exchange orders while enforcing the same leverage and notional caps used in the backtest engine and logging all fills and cash-flow components (fees, slippage, funding, and PnL) for subsequent reconciliation.
+On each update cycle it recomputes the target exposure from a bounded sliding window of recent 4-hour data and applies the same strict \(t\!+\!1\) semantics described in Section~\ref{sec:strict4h_execution}.
+The executor then maps that target exposure to exchange orders while enforcing the same leverage and notional caps used in the backtest engine and logging fills and cash-flow components, including fees, slippage, funding, and PnL, for later reconciliation.